guardian/security-hq/README.md

 ### Getting started

+There are lots of good Java version managers, but we recommend [asdf](https://asdf-vm.com/) here.
+Once installed, it will respect the `.tools-versions` file in the root of the repository to ensure you are using the same Java version (11) and distribution (Corretto) as prod.

 ### AWS Configuration

 _Note: this section is only necessary if you do not already have another means of accessing your account(s) with the required permissions.
 Particularly, that is true for Guardian developers, who can use temporary credentials from Janus in the usual way._